HELVE/H_OVERVIEW/README.md

 Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
 ```
 > "It is a war between monotony and novelty, between stasis and creativity and in this war our human side for once is not destined to lose. - David Deutsch

+> I work for my employees to ensure they can keep fulfilling their personal core drives.
 ---

 REWORK THE INTRO